-Chocolate croissants recipe made from scratch, a well-deserved morning treat to help us get through the day.
+Homemade Chocolate Croissants made from scratch, a well-deserved morning treat to help us get through the day.
 So soft, flavourful and baked to perfection.
 It can’t get any better than that, trust me!

 If l’m lucky enough, l get to make myself a cup of tea.
 And sometimes l even get to drink it.
 I know, how good is that?
 Give me a chocolate croissant next to my cup of tea and you’ve made my day.
 Oh, heavens!
 That’s what l call a treat!

-Nutella would be a perfect choice, or even melted chocolate.
+Nutella would be another choice, or even melted chocolate.
 Cocoa works nicely here, I think it’s a bit less messy that other fillings.
 And if I can avoid mess in the kitchen, I definitely go for it.

 The whole family will enjoy these croissants, and they also make a great choice as a snack in your little one’s lunch box.
 I personally don’t mind having some for breakfast, lunch, dinner or between meals.